immauss/openvas/Readme.md

 # Attention !!! #
 There have been a ton of problems with the last few updates ( > 21.4.4-03 ).
 My appologies.
 It seems a got a little too aggressive with changes and lax with testing.
 I've rolled latest back to 21.4.4-03, which is what I'm running in production at the moment.
 If you have some skills with writing tests for web applications, please ping me as I clearly need to automate some better testing before I publish.
+# Dec 1, 2021: 21.4.4-06 is now live on hub.docker.com and 'should' resolve all the issues.
+See below for more detail. #

 Thanks,
 Scott